vazub/rebol2-docker/README.md

 # Rebol 2 dockerized for MacOS #

 Here is the latest public version of Rebol 2 to use with Docker.
-This flow was created primarily to use Rebol with the latest MacOS versions (64-bit), but might as well work on other host systems.
+This flow was created primarily to use Rebol with the latest MacOS versions (64-bit), but might as well work on other host systems with minor adjustments.

+## Usage ##

 ### Step 1: Install Docker, XQuartz and socat ###
 Easiest way is to use Homebrew: